-A related observation is that firms' capabilities and other features of their products arguably play a more important role than the data they own.61 Examples of this abound in digital markets.
+A related observation is that firms' capabilities and other features of their products arguably play a more important role than the data they own.62 Examples of this abound in digital markets.
 Google overthrew Yahoo, despite initially having access to far fewer users and far less data; Google and Apple overcame Microsoft in the smartphone OS market despite having comparatively tiny ecosystems (at the time) to leverage; and TikTok rose to prominence despite intense competition from incumbents like Instagram, which had much larger user bases.
-In each of these cases, important product-design decisions (such as the PageRank algorithm, recognizing the specific needs of mobile users,62 and TikTok's clever algorithm) appear to have played a far greater role than initial user and data endowments (or lack thereof).
+In each of these cases, important product-design decisions (such as the PageRank algorithm, recognizing the specific needs of mobile users,63 and TikTok's clever algorithm) appear to have played a far more significant role than initial user and data endowments (or lack thereof).

-All of this suggests that the early success of OpenAl likely has more to do with its engineering decisions than the data it did (or did not) own.
-And going forward, OpenAl and its rivals' ability to offer and monetize compelling stores offering custom versions of their generative Al technology will arguably play a much larger role than (and contribute to) their ownership of data.
-In other words, the ultimate challenge is arguably to create a valuable platform, of which data ownership is a consequence, but not a cause.
+All of this suggests that the early success of OpenAI likely has more to do with its engineering decisions than what data it did (or did not) own.
+Going forward, OpenAI and its rivals' ability to offer and monetize compelling stores offering custom versions of their generative-AI technology will arguably play a much larger role than (and contribute to) their ownership of data.64 In other words, the ultimate challenge is arguably to create a valuable platform, of which data ownership is a consequence, but not a cause.

 It is also important to note that, in those instances where it is valuable, data does not just fall from the sky.
-Instead, it is through smart business and engineering decisions that firms can generate valuable information (which does not necessarily correlate with owing more data).
+Instead, it is through smart business and engineering decisions that firms can generate valuable information (which does not necessarily correlate with owning more data).

-For instance, OpenAl's success with ChatGPT is often attributed to its more efficient algorithms and training models, which arguably have enabled the service to improve more rapidly than its rivals.64 Likewise, the ability of firms like Meta and Google to generate valuable data for advertising arguably depends more on design decisions that elicit the right data from users, rather than the raw number of users in their networks.
+For instance, OpenAI's success with ChatGPT is often attributed to its more efficient algorithms and training models, which arguably have enabled the service to improve more rapidly than its rivals.65 Likewise, the ability of firms like Meta and Google to